muhammad-tamim/css-notes/README.md

 ## 1. CSS Introduction
-CSS = Cascading Style Sheets

-It is a stylesheet language used to describe the presentation of a document written in HTML.
-CSS controls the layout, design, and visual presentation of web pages.
+CSS stands for Cascading Style Sheets.
+It’s used to control the presentation and layout of HTML elements.

 ![css-syntax](./assets/images/css-syntax.png)

-- The selector pints to the HTML element you want to style.
+- The selector points to the HTML element you want to style.
 - The Declaration block contains one or more declarations separated by semicolons and surrounded by curly braces.
 Each Declaration includes a CSS property name and a value, separated by a colon.

 ### 1.1.
 How To Add CSS